f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

 - Currently Link Aggregation Groups (LAGs) are not supported on the r2k / r4k when using BIg-IP Next tenants/instances.
 - For HA configurations the control plane HA link must be a dedicated link, and it must be the first "up" interface on that rSeries platform.
-- When configuring standalone instances from Central Manager, both instance must be configured with the exact same name if they will be joined in an HA pair.
+- When configuring standalone instances from Central Manager, both instances must be configured with the exact same name if they will be joined in an HA pair.
 - VLAN naming must be configured identically on any r2k/r4k platforms that will have tenants/instances in an HA pair.
 - Within Central Manager, interfaces for L1 Networks must use L1 Network style numbering (1.1, 1.2, 1.3 etc..) instead of the physical interface numbering (1.0, 2.0, 3.0 etc...)
 - When configuring a standalone instance from Central Manager, all VLAN naming between nodes in an HA cluster must be identical.